One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Empire State Building

-You can either take the R or W train up to 34th Street Herald Square or walk up to 34th for the Empire State Building.
+You can either take the R or W train up to 34th Street Herald Square or walk up Broadway to 34th street for the Empire State Building.

 Empire State Building observation deck is the OG observation deck in New York.
 The observation deck covers a few different floors, with the outdoor observatory on the 86th floor and an optional (extra charge) indoor observatory on the 102nd floor.